PetarTomasevic/C3Logging/README.md

 # C3 Logging ILogger Extension
-Small Library to enable ILogger to Log into database or text file
+Small Library to enable ILogger to Log into a database or text file

-To install nuget package run
+To install NuGet package run

         Install-Package C3Logging -Version 1.0.0